MissVeronica/um-email-admin-registration/README.md

-# UM Email Admin Registration
+# UM Admin User Registration Notification Email
 Extension to Ultimate Member to replace the WP new user email with an UM Notification email when Admin is doing the User Registration.

 ## UM Settings -> Email